isabella232/SC_RomainPouclet/For Instructor/05-swiftgen-script.md

 There have been several attempts at preventing this kind of issues: command line tools, 3rd party services, and even Xcode extensions.

 Let’s see how to use SwiftGen to generate code based on your localization strings.

+##

+Here is a small project that's only available in english for now.
+As people really care about our social networks, we'll soon add new languages.

 (In Xcode)